-Employers may also dismiss their employees based on business restructuring reasons or performance.
+Employers may also dismiss their employees based on business restructuring reasons, having the objective reasons for it, or performance.
 Such dismissal, however, would be considered without cause and would require payment of all severance indemnities.

-It is important for the investor to take into consideration that the dismissal, even with just cause, of pregnant employees or union representatives must be authorized by the Ministry of Labor following a special procedure.
+It is important for the investor to take into consideration that the dismissal, even with just cause, of any special legally protected employees (pregnant employees and employees under maternity, paternity, special care leave, sexual harassment claimant) must be authorized by the Ministry of Labor following a special procedure.